Ellen Burstyn: 1999–2009: Dramas and television work

-Recent career (2010–present)
+2010–present

 Throughout the early 2010s, Burstyn starred in various independent films such as Main Street (2010), Another Happy Day (2011), and The Mighty Macs (2011).
 In 2012, she joined the cast of Political Animals, a television series about the life of a divorced former First Lady, serving as Secretary of State.
 Political Animals received generally favorable reviews from critics according to Metacritic.
-At the 2013 Golden Globe Awards, the series was nominated for Best Miniseries or Motion Picture Made for Television.
-Burstyn won an Emmy Award for Outstanding Supporting Actress in a Mini-Series.
+The series was nominated for the Golden Globe Award for Best Limited or Anthology Series or Television Film, with Burstyn winning the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.

 Burstyn portrayed the grandmother of Lou (played by Mackenzie Foy) in Wish You Well (2013).
-A year later, Burstyn and Foy worked together again in Christopher Nolan's epic science fiction Interstellar.
+A year later, Burstyn and Foy worked together again in Christopher Nolan's epic science fiction film Interstellar.
 Set in a dystopian future where humanity is struggling to survive, the film follows a group of astronauts who travel through a wormhole in search of a new home for humanity.
-The film grossed over $700 million at the box office.
+The film grossed over $700 million at the box-office.

 In 2014, Burstyn made a guest appearance in five episodes of Louis C.K's critically acclaimed FX series Louie.
-She portrayed an elderly Hungarian neighbor of C.K. in the season four.
+She portrayed an elderly Hungarian neighbor of Louis C.K. in season four.
 Critic Emily Todd VanDerWerff of The A.V.
 Club described Burstyn's performance as "marvelous".
-Despite not receiving an Emmy nomination, she was earned awards buzz for her performance.
-In an interview with The New York Times, Burstyn was asked about her reaction to the accusations of sexual misconduct against C.K.
+Despite not receiving an Emmy nomination, she garnered awards buzz for her performance.
+In an interview with The New York Times, Burstyn was asked about her reaction to the accusations of sexual misconduct against Louis C.K.
 She responded by saying, "Louis just broke my heart because I love him.
 When I worked with him, I had such admiration for his talent and his person, his being.
-I know he’s a good person, but even good people have sexual hang-ups that hurt other people.
-I just wish he had gone to therapy or whatever so it didn’t have to ruin his life."
-That same year she also starred in a thriller, The Calling, and the television film Flowers in the Attic.
-In 2015, Burstyn played Flemming, the daughter of Blake Lively's immortal character in The Age of Adaline.
+I know he's a good person, but even good people have sexual hang-ups that hurt other people.
+I just wish he had gone to therapy or whatever so it didn't have to ruin his life."

+In 2014, she also starred in a thriller, The Calling, and the television film Flowers in the Attic.
+In 2015, Burstyn played Flemming, the daughter of Blake Lively's immortal character in the romantic fantasy film The Age of Adaline.
 Production started in March 2014, and the film was released in April 2015.